 It takes grit to be in sales.
 You will get rejected by prospects multiple times a day, there are some months when you won't hit your number, and losses are just part of the job.

 It's not all bad, of course.
 But on some days, it's going to be difficult to find your motivation.
-So start your mornings off right and set yourself up for a productive day with these seven quick morning motivation exercises.
+So make your mornings easier and set yourself up for a productive day with these eight quick morning motivation exercises.

 1) Get up early.

 Research shows that early risers are more successful, more proactive, better planners, and better at anticipating problems.
-Not to mention that many uber-successful people also get to the office uber-early.
-Vogue editor-in-chief Anna Wintour is out of bed by 5:45 a.m., GE CEO Jeff Immelt gets up at 5:30 a.m., Xerox CEO Ursula Burns at 5:15 a.m., and Apple CEO Tim Cook sets his alarm for as early as 3:45 a.m. to get a jump start on their days.
+Not to mention that many extremely productive CEOs also get to the office uber-early.
+Vogue editor-in-chief Anna Wintour is out of bed by 5:45 a.m., GE CEO Jeff Immelt gets up at 5:30 a.m., Xerox CEO Ursula Burns rises at 5:15 a.m., and Apple CEO Tim Cook sets his alarm for as early as 3:45 a.m. to get a jump start on their days.

 Yes, waking up early gives you more time to work, but there are other benefits as well.
 You’ll be able to eat a healthy breakfast (see #2), fit in a workout (#4), or even spend time doing an activity that’s not work-related (#7).
 The more time you give yourself in the mornings, the less you’ll have to rush and the more ready you’ll be to tackle the day.